 CloudRadar provides fast, easy and affordable server monitoring to fit your exact needs.
 Start your free version of CloudRader today to get the benefits of SaaS-server monitoring.

-The free version is available for up to 5 devices.
+The free version is available for 30 days.
+No credit card required.
 Combine server monitoring with network and website monitoring for a full overview of your systems infrastructure.

 Author: Tertius Kleinhans